 Things that taste good or feel good send signals to our brain that says, “we like this, do it again!”
-It’s this reward-based learning process that makes it so difficult to fight urges to smoke or eat something sweet.
+This reward-based learning process makes it so difficult to fight urges to smoke or eat something sweet.

-We understand on an intellectual level that obesity and smoking are a leading cause of death, but when we are stressed out we can’t seem to overcome the need for gratification.
+We understand on an intellectual level that obesity and smoking are leading causes of death, but when we are stressed out we can’t seem to overcome the need for gratification.

-An example of using mindfulness to change a behavior may look like this:
+An example of using mindfulness to change behavior may look like this:

 ■ A woman’s argument with her spouse creates a stress trigger.

 ■ An urge to light a cigarette emerges.

 ■ Instead of lighting the cigarette in that moment she pays attention to how she feels.